 There is recognition that some realms have developed their own Drug dictionaries which would be preferred for use in adverse sensitivity data.

+1.2 Audience

+The audience of this implementation guide includes but is not limited to IHTSDO and its Members.
+Specifically this guide is targeted at SNOMED CT Implementers SNOMED CT End-Users, Clinical Researchers, Health Provider Organizations, and Vendors.

-1.2 Purpose
+1.3 Purpose

-This implementation guide is intended to accelerate consistent implementation of vocabulary with an emphasis on the use SNOMED CT within the domain of adverse sensitivity and adverse reaction.
+This implementation guide is intended to accelerate consistent implementation of vocabulary with an emphasis on the use SNOMED CT within the domain of adverse sensitivity and adverse reaction (adverse effect).

 This guide expects to develop an implementation guide which will: